A: Call Last Chance Recycling at 315-446-1402 or a tree or landscaping service.

 What is the cost for being in the Town of Manlius Trash and /or Brush Districts?

-The 2013 annual charge for trash enrollment is $155.00 and for brush enrollment it is $30.00.
-The charge(s) is/are for the district(s) you are enrolled in will appear annually on your January property tax bill.
+The 2016 annual charge for trash enrollment is $173.00 for a single family, $346.00 for a two family and $515.00 for a three family house, and for brush enrollment it is $30.00 The charge(s) after enrolling is/are for the district(s) you are enrolled in will appear annually on your January property tax bill.
 If you join mid-year, there is a pro-rated charge for the Trash District only; there is no proration for mid-year brush enrollment.

 If I cancel my trash and/or brush enrollment during a year, will I get a reimbursement?

 If cancelled during the year, there is no reimbursement.
 In order to no longer have a trash and/or brush charge, either of these services must be cancelled with an effective date of January 1st of the following year.
 Please call by mid January to have your Trash & Brush cancelled effective January 1 and have the charges removed from your bill.

 What are the general guidelines for putting my trash out for pick-up?

 Your trash needs to be out by 6AM on your scheduled day of pick-up or the night before.
 If your trash is not out when Syracuse Haulers arrives, you will have to wait for your next weekly trash pick-up day.
 You can put your trash into plastic bags or in a garbage can(s).
 You must supply your own trash can.
 A trash can may not be larger than a 90 gallon size.
 If you wish, you may rent a 95-gallon receptacle from Syracuse Haulers.
 Please contract Syracuse Haulers (315-426-6771) for details.
 A full trash can must not weigh over 50 pounds.
 If you put out plastic bags, please limit the number of bags to no more than eight, 32-gallon bags on pick-up day.
 Please be sure your trash is not obstructing any Town sewer drains or Town roads.